Luke100000/horde-openai-proxy/README.md

 ## Differences

 Features are restricted to the intersection of both APIs:

 ### Horde to OpenAI

 * Formatting is not supported (`frmtadsnsp`, `frmtrmblln`, `frmtrmspch`, `frmttriminc`, `singleline`)
-  * Could be done by post-processing the response, similar to how stop words are handled already
+    * There are utility functions for this tho and can be done by the proxy.
 * `max_context_length` is a constant passed to the converter.
 * Not supported at all are a, k, tfs, and typical sampling, and `rep_pen_range`, `rep_pen_slope`, `use_default_badwordsids`, `smoothing_factor`, `dynatemp_range`, `dynatemp_exponent`